This Lentil and Mushroom Shepherd's Pie with Mashed Cauliflower is healthy and comforting.

 Filling

 - Heat olive oil in a pan.
-Add chopped onion, carrot, and celery and cook until the vegetables are soft, about 8-10 minutes.
+Add chopped onion, carrot, and celery and cook until the vegetables are crisp tender, about 3-5 minutes.

 - Add garlic to the pan.
-Cook for a minute longer.
+Cook for 30 seconds longer.

 - Add chopped baby portobello mushrooms, red wine, and thyme.
-Cook until the red wine cooks down to about half the amount.
+Cook until the red wine cooks down to about half the amount, about 2-3 minutes.

 - Add vegetable broth, tomato paste, lentils, tamari, salt, and pepper.
-Cook for 10 minutes, then add the peas.
-Cook another 5-10 minutes, stirring constantly, until lentils are soft and tender.
+Cook until the broth cooks down, about 10 minutes, then add the peas.
+Cook for another 2 minutes, stirring constantly, until the lentils are soft and tender.
 Add more broth if needed.

 Nutrition